32 Hostess Gifts That Actually Feel Special

 To buy: $25; wandpdesign.com.

 Foodies will savor this stunning coffee-table book about all things French food—from recipes to guides to oysters and frites.
 Bon appetit!

-Made with beans sustainably grown in the Kingdom of Tonga, this bundle of pure vanilla extract and paste makes the perfect gift for the hostess who loves desserts with a little extra wow.
+Made with beans sustainably grown in the Kingdom of Tonga, this pure vanilla extract makes the perfect gift for the hostess who loves desserts with a little extra wow-factor.